Avenue Montaigne (film)

 Fauteuils d'orchestre (literal translation, Orchestra Seats) is a French film released in 2006 directed by Danièle Thompson, which she co-scripted with her son, Christopher Thompson.
 The film was released in the United Kingdom and Australia as Orchestra Seats, and in the United States and English-speaking Canada as Avenue Montaigne.

+Avenue Montaigne had been selected as the French entry for the Best Foreign Language Oscar for the 79th Academy Awards, making the January shortlist.

 Production

 Valérie Lemercier was awarded a César Award for Best Actress in a Supporting Role for her performance.
 The movie was nominated for another four Césars and also received a shortlist nomination for an Academy Award for Best Foreign Film.
 The film is dedicated to Suzanne Flon (Madame Roux in the cast), who died after the film was completed.